ybwu/dns-bypassing/README.md

 ## Configurations

 ### chinadns
 Install `chinadns`.
-For Arch Linux, an [AUR package](https://aur.archlinux.org/packages/chinadns/) is available.
+For Arch Linux, a [AUR package](https://aur.archlinux.org/packages/chinadns/) is available.
 Check the installation with
 ```
 systemctl start chinadns
 systemctl status chinadns
 ```
-It will setup a local DNS server at 127.0.0.1 with port 5353 (chrome may occupy ports 5353, see instructions in AUR or official repo for a different port).
+It will setup a local DNS server at 127.0.0.1 with port 5353 (chrome may occupy 5353, see instructions in AUR or official repo for binding to a different port).

 ### dnsmasq
 Install `dnsmasq`, and edit `/etc/dnsmasq.conf`